How eCabs’ empowered technologists are engineering the growth of the company.

 “We, therefore, set out on a long-term plan where the first target was to build our own system to fit the evolving operations framework of the company.
 Subsequently, we redesigned the whole interface, gave a new look that reflected the company’s evolved identity and plugged the system on to the new platform.
 The app’s success was instant.

-Today, eCabs’ mobile app is a recognised best practice and is highly rated for offering a very straightforward method of booking a ride within a few seconds.
+Today, eCabs’ mobile app is a recognised best practice.
+It is highly rated for offering a very straightforward method of booking a ride within a few seconds.

 The app runs in parallel with three other methods of booking namely, phone bookings, e-mail bookings and web bookings, with new tech-based booking channels on the horizon in 2020.
 All these channels are operated from a fully-fledged contact centre handling hundreds of customer interactions on a 24/7 basis.